agrimsahgal799/Product-Crud-Api-Using-Laravel-9/README.md

 - Create product by using this API: {{base_url}}/api/product/save [POST]
 - Get product list by using this API: {{base_url}}/api/products [GET]
 - Delete product by using this API: {{base_url}}/api/product/delete [POST]

+This is the product crud API, where we can create products with variations.
+Apis is available to manage variation options, values, and variation sets.
+So if you want to create the product through the API, you need to create an option set that will be selected during product creation.
+Please follow these steps to create variations and products: